songlinjian/Parallel-Root-KSK-Rollover/paralleled_root_for_ksk_rollover.md

 Note that the recent update on the Root KSK Rollover Project shows that ICANN is calling for feedback and input from the community on generally "how & when to proceed", more specific, the objective criteria and metric to indicate right time to roll the key.

-This paper review the problem, analysis the rolling model of KSK, and propose a KSK rolling mechanism as a complement or preparation to the current [ICANN's KSK rollover implementation plan][2].
+This paper review the problem, analysis the rolling model of KSK, and propose a new architecture as a complement or preparation to the current [ICANN's KSK rollover implementation plan][2].
+It is proposed to build a paralleled root system for RFC5011-rollover which divides the ready and unready resolvers into two groups.
+In one hand, the obsolete resolvers can still survive after KSK rollover in the new root system.
+On another hand, the ready resolver can go through the rollover without impact.
+It ends up with a win-win situation.

-## Revisit the situation and problem statement
+## Problem Analysis

 According to the specification, [RFC5011][4] defines a means for automated, authenticated, and authorized updating of DNSSEC "trust anchors".
 The essence of this method is the effective protection against the threat model called "N-1 key compromises of N keys" by setting proper hold-down timers in resolver.
 As a IETF Standards Track document, RFC5011 is chosen as the de facto solution in [SSAC Advisory on DNSSEC Key Rollover in the Root Zone][8],  ICANN's [Root Zone KSK Rollover Plan][5] and the final [operational implementation plan][2].
 The assumption is that any resolver who support this protocol can its trust anchors with a new SEP key (KSK).